berty62/Bayesian_Statistics_Equity_Prediction/README.md

 This repository hosts the project for the Bayesian Statistics course at ENSAE, made by Nathan BRY & Bertrand VUILLEMOT.
 It contains :
-* The report describing the rationale of the bayesian model and the results of backtest
+* The report describing the rationale of the bayesian model and the results of backtest : _Report.pdf_
-* The notebook containing the code concerning the implementation of both the model and the backtest
+* The notebook containing the code concerning the implementation of both the model and the backtest : _Final_StatsBay.ipynb_